 The initial assignment was to design six individual tents scattered through the valley.
 After conversations with the client, the farmers and the rest of the community, Superimpose noticed the need for a public event space.
 This is how the idea emerged to organize the six tents In a circular shape to give space to a central patio to add a place for gatherings and educational activities and events for the commune.

-The central outdoor patio creates an enclosed platform to host learning activities and events.
-The white canvas ‘ring’ houses camping accommodation subdivided into segments by the three entrance points.
+The white pavilion has a strong circular shaped appearance and becomes a recognizable beacon in the valley.
+The white canvas ‘ring’ is a camping accommodation subdivided into segments by the three entrance points.
 The external corridor blends with the surrounding bamboo forest and offers an alternative circulation route while activities are happening in the central patio.
 The structure is elevated, keeping the ground nearly untouched.
 The structural A frame, a ninety-degree angled triangle, gives the design an externally pure shape, while internally the patio opens towards the sky and surroundings.

-The construction is an example of time-and-cost-effective design.
+The construction is a good example of time-and-cost-effective design.
+Superimpose used locally reclaimed pinewood for the structure and for the wooden decking and a re-useable tent canvas cover, making the project fully circular.
 The simplicity of repetitive structural ‘A’ frame creates a bold gesture in the valley.
-Locally reclaimed pinewood is used as the main structure and floor decking.

 On-site workshops and physical models by the architects were used as communication tools to teach the local villagers how to realize the design.
 The architects are still involved by organizing architectural workshops for villagers and visiting kids and will keep supporting the Sun Commune.